esmolanka/sexp-grammar/README.md

 The grammars are described in terms of isomorphisms and stack manipulations.

-The simplest grammars are atom grammars, which match Sexp atoms with Haskell counterparts:
+The simplest primitive grammars are atom grammars, which match `Sexp` atoms with Haskell counterparts:

 ```haskell
                              --               grammar type   | consumes     | produces